 Most Global Field Study courses carry 4 credits for undergraduate students and 3 credits for graduate students.

-How are the Field Study locations chosen?
+How are the Field Study topics and location focuses chosen?